What Is a Single-Member LLC?

 Beyond sole proprietors, the single-member LLC can also be a great tool for business owners who already own an LLC or corporation.
 In many cases, these owners can benefit from a parent-subsidiary LLC structure.

-This is a good move for businesses with multiple ventures, such as real estate investors and developers, restaurant groups, and movie or TV studies.
+This is a good move for businesses with multiple ventures, such as real estate investors and developers, restaurant groups, and movie or TV studios.
 Under this system, the parent company serves as the owner of one or more single-member LLCs.
 By doing this, the business owner is able to protect each branch of the business from any problems that arise with the others, retain personal liability protection for themselves, and enjoy the simplified and flexible taxation structure offered by an LLC.

 The LLC is an extremely popular business structure for a reason.
 It is easy to form and maintain, offers attractive liability protection and flexible taxation options, and lends itself well to almost any type of business.
 Whether you are a sole proprietor looking to take the next step in solidifying your business or an established business owner looking to expand or organize your multiple ventures, a single-member LLC can be an excellent choice.
 While this structure comes with its limitations, many of them can be overcome by diligent compliance with the business requirements.
 If you think this structure is right for you, continue on to learn how to form an LLC.